Abdulkhadir63/Adventureworks-Data-Lakehouse-Pipeline/README.md

 - Breaking a large pipeline into small, maintainable layers.
 - Understanding why orchestration is just as important as transformation.
+- Understanding how Databricks Auto Loader incrementally discovers files from cloud storage.
+- Understanding how Structured Streaming processes data incrementally using checkpoints.
+- Understanding how `foreachBatch` can be used to perform batch-style transformations and Delta MERGE operations inside a streaming pipeline.
 - Designing stateful timestamp-driven incremental pipelines instead of full refresh pipelines.
 - Building a dimensional model for analytics.
 - Thinking about data quality before reporting.